Pricey premium liquor: Customer stunned by $55 glass of scotch

 Liquor stores warn of high prices

-Micah Dennison, manager of The Party Source Liquors, isn't surprised.
+Micah Dennison, manager of The Party Source, isn't surprised.
 His store keeps Johnnie Walker Blue in a locked case because of its very high price.

 "You're at $240 for 750 ml of Johnnie Walker Blue right now," he said.